hima-97/ECG-Arrhythmia-Classification/README.md

   maintaining the proportionality between the original and the new sampling rates.
 The annotation points are also adjusted correspondingly to accurately locate R-peaks in the resampled ECG signals.

 ### Heartbeat segmentation
-Heartbeat segmentation is a pivotal step in the analysis of ECG signals, particularly for arrhythmia classification.
-This process entails segmenting ECG signals into individual heartbeats, each representing a single cardiac cycle.
+Heartbeat segmentation entails segmenting ECG signals into individual heartbeats, each representing a single cardiac cycle.
 Such segmentation is crucial for precise feature extraction and effective classification.

 Dataset Division Using Inter-patient Paradigm: